telnet2/mysql-vfs/archive/vfs-book.md

-# A Book About the MySQL VFS
+# Crystal File System - A Filesystem Forged in the Heart of a Database

-This book provides a comprehensive overview of the MySQL-based Virtual File System (VFS), from its high-level architecture to its core functionalities and operational details.
+This book tells the story of the Crystal File System (CFS), a MySQL-backed Virtual File System (VFS), from its grand design to the hum of its daily operations.

 ## Table of Contents

-- **Chapter 1: The Handoff Problem: An Introduction to the VFS**
+- **Chapter 1: A Kingdom in Conflict: The Data Governance Challenge**
 - **Chapter 2: An Architecture of Layers and Laborers**
 - **Chapter 3: The Living Filesystem: Core Concepts in Action**
 - **Chapter 4: The Operator's Cockpit: The VFS Command-Line Interface**